raspberrypilearning/explore-a-3d-world/en/step_7.md

 </div>

 You can:
-+ add more 3D objects to your world, try Spheres and Capsule,
++ add more 3D objects to your world, try Spheres and Capsule
-+ try different colours and materials,
++ try different colours and materials
-+ change the Scale settings for the Transform for your character to make it bigger or smaller, you'll need to change all three values to keep it in proportion,
++ change the Scale settings for the Transform for your character to make it bigger or smaller - you'll need to change all three values to keep it in proportion
-+ enable and disable different accessories in the Inspector to get the look you want,
++ enable and disable different accessories in the Inspector window to get the look you want
-+ adjust the player movement and rotation speed,
++ adjust the player movement and rotation speed
-+ adjust the position of the camera.
++ adjust the position of the camera

 ![The scene view with new camera position, additional shapes and enlarged character with the construction mesh turned back on.](images/customised-project.png)